-One of the most important objectives of the search process is to create a pool of highly qualified, broadly representative candidates.
-Search committees may need to use a variety of resources to reach a broad array of qualified candidates and should try to identify sources that connect with minorities, veterans, women, and individuals with disabilities, in compliance with the federal affirmative action and equal employment opportunity laws enforced by the EEOC or the OFCCP.
-Inclusion in recruitment helps support UCF's mission, vision, and strategic plan.
+One of the most important objectives of the search process is to create a pool of highly qualified, broadly represented candidates.
+Search committees may need to use a variety of resources to reach a broad array of qualified candidates and should try to identify sources that connect with individuals from varying backgrounds, including veterans and individuals with disabilities, in compliance with the federal and state equal opportunity and non-discrimination laws and regulations.
+This supports UCF's commitment to equal opportunity for all, as well the mission, vision, and strategic plan.
 Also, it is important to think broadly about search criteria (rather than narrowly defining the search).
 For example, consider what education and/or experience is required rather than preferred.
 Consider alternative education, experiences, and/or achievements that will yield desired outcomes.